tanaikech/goodls/README.md

 - v2.0.3 (April 5, 2023)

-  1. Forgot updating version number and modified it.
+  1. Forgot to update the version number and modified it.
+And, built the sources with the latest version.
+[Ref](https://github.com/tanaikech/goodls/releases/tag/v2.0.3)

 [TOP](#top)